IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 ![](pics/PenalSubstitution.jpg style="float: right; width: 7rem")

-* **Forgiveness among humans** — relinquishing resentment, a change of attitude
+* **Forgiveness among humans:** relinquishing resentment, a change of attitude
-* **Legal pardon** — a formal act that cancels liability to punishment
+* **Legal pardon:** a formal act that cancels liability to punishment
 * Divine forgiveness is much more like a legal pardon than a personal change of heart
 * A pardon:
   * Annuls the consequences of the crime
   * Cancels liability to punishment
   * Restores civil rights (voting, jury service, attending shareholders' meetings)
-* In Christ, God's pardon restores **all the rights of His children** — adoption, inheritance, eternal life
+* In Christ, God's pardon restores **all the rights of His children:** adoption, inheritance, eternal life

 ---